-After you’ve squeezed the pulp to make sure no more liquid is in the pulp (c’mon, we want to make sure we have every last drop!), you can dehydrate the nut/seed pulp and make your own flour!
-Here’s how:
+After you’ve made your own plant milk and squeezed the pulp to make sure there is no more liquid, you can dehydrate the nut/seed pulp and make your own flour.

 - On a dehydrator sheet (if you’re using a dehydrator) or cookie sheet (if you’re using an oven), spread the nut/seed pulp flat and even to cover.